 To help answer the first question, we need a method of determining how close two workloads are to each other.
-To answer the second, we believe that benchmark results can be normalized for the machine they were run on.
-In order to standardize benchmarks, we feel that there is a need to have a group such as the SPC to standardize and maintain file system benchmarks, and for the SPC benchmarks to be more widely used by the storage community.
+To answer the second, we believe that benchmark results can be normalized for the machine on which they were run.
+To standardize benchmarks, we believe that there is a need for a group such as the SPC to standardize and maintain storage and file system benchmarks, and for such benchmarks to be more widely used by this community.
 We are currently working on some of these problems and there is still much work to be done, but we hope that with time the situation will improve.

-The project Web site (www.fsl.cs.sunysb.edu/project-fsbench.html) contains the data collected for this survey, our suggestions for proper benchmarking techniques, and the source code and machine configurations we used in the experiments throughout the paper.
+The project Web site (www.fsl.cs.sunysb.edu/project-fsbench.html) contains the data collected for this survey, our suggestions for proper benchmarking techniques, and the source-code and machine configurations that we used in the experiments throughout the article.